tl-its-umich-edu/canvas/NotificationPreferencesReportGenerator/README.md

 4. Modify the token.txt file to contain the token of the admin user you plan on using for the script.

 5. Create a file called users.txt in the same directory as the test.py file.
+Follow these steps to create that file:
+	a.
+Login to umich.instructure.com as an administrator and run a provisioning report for the current term for the following files (enrollments, courses, sections)
+	b.
+Unzip this file to the same directory as the getStudentsFromPublishedCourses.py script.
+	c.
+Run the getStudentsFromPublishedCourses.py script.
+This will generate the users.txt file.

 6. Modify the users.txt file to contain the sisIDs of the users you wish to query in the following format: